mhgbrown/webperf-site/README.md

 * **Remove references to resources that returned 404 responses**

 	There's no point in wasting HTTP requests trying to get stuff that doesn't exist.

+* **Remove reference to external get adobe flash image**

+	The site is inconsistent with its usage of images to tell the user to get flash.
+It uses both local and externally referenced ones.
+By removing the external reference and replace it with a local one, we save an HTTP request and forego the lag associated with fetching the image from Adobe.